 - Healthy diet – Women with gestational diabetes should follow their physician’s nutrition plan.
 This typically involves eating healthy portions of fruits, vegetables, and whole grains, and reducing calories from fats.

 - Exercise – Physical activity lowers blood sugar, which plays a key role in managing gestational diabetes.

 - Medication – When diet and exercise alone aren’t enough to maintain healthy blood sugar levels, medicines, such as insulin, may be used.

-Tampa General Hospital has been recognized on U.S. News & World Report’s list of America’s Best Hospitals for Diabetes & Endocrinology in 2017.
+Tampa General Hospital has been recognized on U.S. News & World Report’s list of America’s Best Hospitals for Diabetes & Endocrinology in 2020-2021, earning the #36 spot in the top 50 list.
+Plus, we are one of the top 3 hospitals in Florida for this specialty as well.
 Our physicians are committed to helping women with gestational diabetes maintain normal blood sugar levels during pregnancy, leading to the birth of a healthy child without complications.
 Gestational diabetes treatments are based on each individual patient’s unique condition and overall health to ensure the highest likelihood of a positive outcome.
 To find a physician who can treat this condition, click here.